MicrosoftDocs/dynamics-365-ai/ai-docs/sales/access-assistant-application-teams.md

 ---
-title: "How to install bot for Dynamics 365 assistant app | MicrosoftDocs"
+title: "How to access Dynamics 365 assistant app for Microsoft Teams | MicrosoftDocs"
-description: "Introduction on how to install bot for Dynamics 365 assistant app."
+description: "How to access Dynamics 365 assistant app for Microsoft Teams."
 keywords: " "
 ms.date: 10/01/2019
 ms.service: crm-online